lino-framework/lino/docs/tutorials/pisa/index.rst

 or ask your system administrator.

 The message contains a link to the page :doc:`/help/print`.
-You can override :attr:`ad.Site.help_url` if you want to invite users to your own help system.
+You can override :attr:`lino.core.site_def.Site.help_url` if you want to invite users to your own help system.

 Since the `media/cache` directory is not part of the Lino repository,